 Location Information: In some cases we collect and store information about where you are located, such as by converting your IP Address into a rough geolocation.
 We may also ask you to provide information about your location, for example permission to use your geolocation information from your mobile device to geotag a post.
 We may use location information to improve and personalize the Services for you, for example by showing you relevant local content.

 Information Related to Your Mobile Device: We may collect and store information related to your mobile device.
-In some cases, we, or Oath (who we use for mobile analytics and other services), may receive, generate, or assign your mobile device a unique identifier for the purposes described above in “Information Related to Use of the Services.”
+In some cases, we may receive, generate, or assign your mobile device a unique identifier for the purposes described above in “Information Related to Use of the Services.”
 We may also ask you to provide your phone number to enable new products and improve the Services, such as by enabling multi-factor authentication for Account login.
 We will always ask you whether it’s OK for us to collect and store your phone number.

 Being able to log into your account is one of Tumblr’s many great features.
 Cookies make this possible.
 Cookies and web tags also let us learn how people use Tumblr, which in turn helps us make a better product for you to use.